 Check for internet connection to ensure adequate bandwidth speed.

-Ensure you can be seen, heard as well as see and hear.
+Ensure you 'see and hear' as well as being 'seen and heard'.

 The interview should be conducted from a quiet, private and well-lit place where you won’t be interrupted by other people, pets or noises.